borgbackup/borg/docs/development.rst

 Important notes:

-- Without fakeroot -u some tests will fail.
 - When using -- to give options to py.test, you MUST also give borg.testsuite[.module].

 Building the docs with Sphinx